Chelsea confirm signing of England forward Sterling

 "London is my home and where it all started for me, and it's amazing I now have the opportunity to play in front of friends and family week in, week out at Stamford Bridge.
 I'm really looking forward to meeting the fans there soon."

+He added: "I can't wait to get going now and continue to do my talking on the pitch."

+Sterling's deal is worth up to £50m including add-ons.
+He had one year left on his contract at City and had attracted interest from major clubs overseas.

-Sterling has linked up with the rest of the Chelsea squad that flew out for a pre-season tour to the United States on Saturday.
+He has linked up with the Chelsea squad in Los Angeles for pre-season.

 Earlier Sterling posted a goodbye message saying he was leaving City "as a man" adding: "Seven seasons, 11 major trophies, a lifetime of memories."